More is Less: Inducing Sparsity via Overparameterization: Acknowledgement

 \section{Acknowledgement}

 This research was supported through the program "Research in Pairs" by the Mathematisches Forschungsinstitut Oberwolfach (MFO) in 2021.
 We wish to thank the MFO at this point for their hospitality.
-HHC acknowledges funding by the DAAD through the project \emph{Understanding stochastic gradient descent in deep learning} (project no. 57417829).
+HHC acknowledges funding by the DAAD through the project \emph{Understanding stochastic gradient descent in deep learning} (project no. 57417829). \rev{We furthermore thank Franziska Schories for helping us to improve the draft by pointing us to some inaccuracies in the proof of Theorem \ref{theorem:L1_equivalence_positive}.}